18F/handbook/docs/welcome-to-18f/classes/objectives-key-results.md

 Please bear in mind that Key Results should be measurable.
 Not all Key Results must be able to be described quantitatively, but they should enable you to chart your progress and identify areas that could use improvement.

 ## Track your progress
 Everyone uses OKRs differently, which is great — they are, after all, an individualized tool.
-That said, 18F team members recommend these strategies for tracking your progress toward achieving your OKRs:
+That said, CivicActions team members recommend these strategies for tracking your progress toward achieving your OKRs:

 ### Use sticky notes to prioritize
 Determine which OKR you most want to achieve, and leave notes around your workspace reminding yourself to work toward it.
 Or, focus on a different OKR each week and leave yourself notes accordingly.